Bavaria: Economy

-Bavaria has one of the largest economies in Germany and Europe as a whole, having a GDP of €768.469 billion ($790.813 billion) in 2023, the second highest of the 16 German states, only behind North Rhine-Westphalia which had a GDP of €839.074 billion ($863.6 billion) in 2023.
-Bavaria had a GDP per capita of €53,768 ($56,456) in 2022, giving it the third highest GDP per capita behind Bremen in second and Hamburg in first.
-One of Bavaria's largest industries is the automotive industry, with Bavaria having four BMW and two Audi manufacturing plants and the headquarters of both companies.
+Bavaria has one of the largest economies in Germany and the European Union as a whole, with a GDP of €824.243 billion ($963.47 billion) in 2025, the second highest of the 16 German states behind only North Rhine-Westphalia, which had a GDP of €909.411 billion ($1.062 trillion) in 2025.
+Bavaria had a GDP per capita of €53,768 ($56,456) in 2022, the third highest in Germany behind Bremen (second) and Hamburg (first).
+One of Bavaria's largest and most developed industries is the automotive industry, with the state housing four BMW and two Audi manufacturing plants while also headquartering both companies.
 Bavaria has the second-most employees (207,829) in the automotive industry of all German states after Baden-Württemberg as of 2018.
-Other countries such as Czechia, Austria, Switzerland and Italy have strong economic ties with Bavaria.
+Other countries such as the Czech Republic, Austria, Switzerland and Italy have strong economic ties with Bavaria.